 Comparing it against some of the other "squishy" pedals I have currently:

-The Markbass has richer, fatter tone and is better at peak limiting, but the Joemeek has lower noise, is not as huge, is more convenient to power, and its tone is more crisp/clear in the highs.
+The Markbass has richer, fatter tone and is better at peak limiting, but the Joemeek has lower noise, is not as huge, is more convenient to power, and its tone is more crisp and clear in the highs.

-The FEA Opti-FET is smaller and has the sidechain option, but the Joemeek is a little more crisp/bright in the highs, and is capable of more extreme envelope effects.
+The FEA Opti-FET is smaller and has the sidechain option, but the Joemeek is brighter in the highs, and is capable of more extreme envelope effects.

 The EXAR is much smaller, and has more extreme sustaining powers, but the Joemeek has lower noise and much better highs.

-Of those, only the Joemeek has the ability to drive a power amp.
+Of those, only the Joemeek has the ability to drive a typical PA power amp.
 All in all, I like this pedal a lot!